CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab05.md

 1. In the bottom pane, make sure **Variable type** is **Pipeline variable**.
 1. In the Name field, select **varCounter**.
 This is the variable whose value we are going to set.
 1. In the **Value** field, select the text box.
 Select **Add dynamic content link**.
 1. Pipeline expression builder dialog opens.
-Enter **@add(variables('varTempCounter'),0)**.
+Enter **@variables('varTempCounter')**.
 Feel free to type this expression in or use the menu to select the functions or paste it in.

 This function is setting the value of variable varCounter to the value of variable varTempCounter  (varCounter = varTempCounter + 0).
 At the end of each iteration both varCounter and varTempCounter have the same value.